nitinprakash96/zeolearn-tut/digging_middlewares/middleware.md

 class GetMovies(object):
     def process_request(self, request):
-        print ('"Dark Knight is the best superhero movie of all time"')
+        print ('"The Dark Knight is the best superhero movie of all time"')
 ```

 Now in your `settings.py` file,